Universality and weak-ergodicity breaking in quantum quenches

 Outside the bandwidth region, where $u \notin [0, \Lambda]$, the last term in Eq.~\eqref{eq:V(u)} becomes negligible, scaling as $O(N^{-1})$.
 As a result, in the thermodynamic limit, the parameter $\mu$ coincides with the GGE mass $m_{\rm gge}^2$ defined in Eq.~\eqref{eq:mgge}.
 This allows Eq.~\eqref{eq:Omegal} to be interpreted as a gas of free bosons with mass $m_{\rm gge}$.
 Therefore, the QFT regime adheres strictly to the \emph{kinematical chaos hypothesis}~\cite{lasinio1996chaotic}, which posits strong equilibration to the GGE.

 Also for finite $a$ the phonon dispersion $\omega_l^2$ becomes continuous in the thermodynamic limit.
 Then, the width of each oscillation, $u_l^{+} - u_l^{-}$ for $l = 0, \dots, \mathcal{N}-2$, scales as $O(N^{-1})$.
 However, the final mode $u_{\mathcal{N}-1}$ lies beyond the band edge $\Lambda$ and retains a finite support, resulting in an isolated frequency that persists in the continuum limit $N\to\infty$ (see SM\,\cite{suppmatt} for the details).
 This isolated mode is responsible for long-lived oscillations in the system.
 In fact, the contribution from $u_{\mathcal{N}-1}$ leads to undamped periodic oscillations of observables with a characteristic frequency $\omega_{\mathcal{N}-1}$, surviving the dephasing process over long times.
+As explicitly demonstrated in Ref.~\cite{collado2023engineering}, similar syncronization phenomena arise due to singularities in the quasi-particle spectrum and are, therefore, absent in the case of smooth, e.g Gaussian or exponential, regularization \cite{maraga2015aging,chiocchetta2015shorttime}.

-\emph{Conclusions:} In this Letter, we demonstrate that weak ergodicity breaking in the large-$n$ limit of $O(n)$ symmetric models arises from a resonance at the upper edge of the quasi-particle band.
-Our analysis reveals that these oscillations are a high-energy phenomenon, which vanish as the lattice spacing $a$—or equivalently, the UV cutoff $\Lambda$—is removed from the theory.
-The general relevance of this mechanism to the ergodicity breaking observed in numerical simulations~\cite{banuls2011strong,rakovszky2016hamiltonian,robinson2019signatures} can be tested by examining how the amplitude and frequency of the oscillations depend on the lattice spacing.
+\emph{Conclusions:} In this Letter, we identify a general dynamical mechanism underlying weak ergodicity breaking after quantum quenches: a resonance at the upper edge of the quasi-particle band.
+Using the large-$n$ limit of the $O(n)$ symmetric model as a paradigmatic and exactly solvable setting, we show that persistent oscillations are a high-energy, lattice-induced phenomenon, which vanish as the lattice spacing $a$—or equivalently, the ultraviolet cutoff $\Lambda$—is removed.
+The relevance of this mechanism to ergodicity breaking observed in numerical simulations~\cite{banuls2011strong,rakovszky2016hamiltonian,robinson2019signatures} can be tested by analyzing how the amplitude and frequency of oscillations depend on the lattice spacing.